-Amended accounting policies in 2019
+Amended accounting policies in 2020

-No new or amended standards or interpretations, except for IFRS 16, have been applied from 2019 that have had any material impact on the Group's financial statements.
-None of the other standards, amendments and interpretations which are effective for the financial year beginning on 1 January 2019 has had a material impact on the Group's financial statements.
+No new or amended standards or interpretations have been applied from 2020 that have had any material impact on the Group's financial statements.
+None of the other standards, amendments and interpretations which are effective for the financial year beginning on 1 January 2020 have had a material impact on the Group's financial statements.